hacken-in/hacken-in/README.md

 1. Fork the Project
 1. Check out your fork
 1. `cd` into the directory, install the bundler gem and run `bundle install`
-1. Now create a database config: `cp config/database.yml_example config/database.yml`
+1. Now create a database configuration: `cp config/database.yml_example config/database.yml`
-  * The example config requires PostgreSQL including a database and a user
+  * The example configuration requires PostgreSQL including a database and a user
-  * [More information](http://guides.rubyonrails.org/getting_started.html#configuring-a-database) on the database config
+  * [More information](http://guides.rubyonrails.org/getting_started.html#configuring-a-database) on the database configuration
-1. Create the Devise & Omniauth configuration `cp config/initializers/devise.rb_example config/initializers/devise.rb` and edit the keys
+1. Create the Devise & OmniAuth configuration `cp config/initializers/devise.rb_example config/initializers/devise.rb` and edit the keys
 1. Now run `rake db:migrate db:seed` to setup your database.
 You will now have an admin user `admin@hacken.local` with the password `hacken_admin`
 1. To run your application locally you can now use `rails server`
-1. Now visit http://localhost:3000 in your webbrowser and you are ready to go!
+1. Now visit http://localhost:3000 in your web browser and you are ready to go!

 ## Booting up the Vagrant VM